Chapter 4

 merely that the inhabitants of this little world might regard the law of

-before the universe.
-To this result of His great sacrifice--its influence
+God before the universe.
+To this result of His great sacrifice--its

-upon the intelligences of other worlds, as well as upon man--the Saviour
+influence upon the intelligences of other worlds, as well as upon

-12:31, 32.
-The act of Christ in dying for the salvation of man would not
+act of Christ in dying for the salvation of man would not only make

-only make heaven accessible to men, but before all the universe it would
+heaven accessible to men, but before all the universe it would justify

-justify God and His Son in their dealing with the rebellion of Satan.
-It
+God and His Son in their dealing with the rebellion of Satan.
+It would

-would establish the perpetuity of the law of God and would reveal the
+establish the perpetuity of the law of God and would reveal the nature

 From the

-to prove that God was unjust, that His law was faulty, and that the good
+sought to prove that God was unjust, that His law was faulty, and that

-of the universe required it to be changed.
-In attacking the law he aimed
+the good of the universe required it to be changed.
+In attacking the law

-to overthrow the authority of its Author.
-In the controversy it was to be
+he aimed to overthrow the authority of its Author.
+In the controversy it

-shown whether the divine statutes were defective and subject to change, or
+was to be shown whether the divine statutes were defective and subject

 When Satan